Perkedel/After-Church/Documents/Misc/Homestuck Family Feud.md

 Nope: (Temperament full, tried holding it together) HAAH?
 Social MEd..
 Unfair!
 We never had social media!

+Info: Yeah he did. but then not interested. that's it.

 Schmitty: Well.. it's happens.
 You never had social media at all, do ya?

 Nope: NNno.
 We are not playing talking somebody remotely.